104: No Such Thing As A Herd Of Koalas

 Because if the fire goes out, it's like we've got no fire.
 Just waiting for the next thunderstorm.

 Waiting for the next storm, yeah.
 Isn't that weird?
-Yeah, yeah.
+Yeah.

-And then I think some anthropologist turned up about 20 years ago and said, Guys, I was thinking about some other unusual birds, cool birds.
-Oh, yeah.
+I was reading about some other unusual birds, cool birds.
+Oh, Oh, yeah.

 So, baby grey cat birds.
 They get their name because they make a noise like a cat.